 2. English Cottage Living Room

-The English cottage living room is all about "cozy maximalism" and a deep appreciation for heritage and you ever wanted a space that feels like it has been curated over several generations?
-This style uses a mix of floral prints, striped fabrics, and rich, moody colors like forest green or deep the room with plush, skirted sofas and plenty of antique wooden side tables holding stacks of well-loved books.
-Don't be afraid to display personal collections and mismatched porcelain on open design prioritizes comfort and personality, creating a sanctuary that feels tucked away from the busy world outside.
+The English cottage living room is all about "cozy maximalism" and a deep appreciation for heritage and pattern.
+Have you ever wanted a space that feels like it has been curated over several generations?
+This style uses a mix of floral prints, striped fabrics, and rich, moody colors like forest green or deep burgundy.
+Fill the room with plush, skirted sofas and plenty of antique wooden side tables holding stacks of well-loved books.
+Don't be afraid to display personal collections and mismatched porcelain on open shelves.
+This design prioritizes comfort and personality, creating a sanctuary that feels tucked away from the busy world outside.

 3. Rustic Cabin Living Room